-Black Ottawa Scene is a web-based monthly photo-news magazine published out of Canada’s national capital city and showcasing events organized by persons of African descent, or in which they play a pivotal or leadership role.
+Black Ottawa Scene is a web-based monthly volunteer-run photo-news magazine published out of Canada’s national capital city and showcasing events organized by persons of African descent, or in which they play a pivotal or leadership role.
 This population is comprised of individuals who are of African, Caribbean or Black parentage or descent, regardless of their skin pigmentation.
 We endeavour to cover cultural and national festivals, educational and health forums and conferences, social and religious celebrations, events within the diplomatic circuit, plus personal stories such as weddings, anniversaries, birthdays, community awards, graduations, business innovations and other events that would interest our readers.
 A monthly feature is the one-on-one interview with one individual who has made or is making a difference in changing the lives of our community for the better.
-Finally, we encourage our readers to send topical pictures for publication, subject to the Black Ottawa Scene policy on such submissions.
+Finally, we encourage our readers to send topical articles or pictures for publication, subject to the Black Ottawa Scene policy on such submissions.
 And of course your feedback through letters to the Editor is invaluable in helping us make your visit to our website worth your while.
 Note: Black Ottawa Scene does not pay any remuneration for articles or photographs submitted for publication.

 For more information, email us at: email@example.com